 Start the day with a discussion of what makes a good friend.
 Then read the book, making sure to stop along the way and ask some discussion worthy and text dependent questions.
 This ensures good comprehension.
 Here are some examples of the questions we use: Describe the Rainbow Fish.
 Why do the other fish turn away when the Rainbow Fish swims by?
 How does this make the Rainbow Fish feel?
 Why did the Rainbow Fish decide to give away some of his scales?
 How did it make him feel?
 How did the other fishes’ behavior towards the Rainbow Fish change throughout the book?
 Why?

 Retelling the story either through discussion or the use of props, along with acting out the story are good Rainbow Fish comprehension activities.
 We like to use storytelling props.
-You can purchase some from Lakeshore or Amazon.
+You can purchase some from Amazon by clicking on the picture above or from Lakeshore.
 However, you can always make your own props by using labeled pictures of the characters in the book.

 Rainbow Fish Writing Activities